Somethings1/fintrack/readme.md

 - 2024/12/08: Taking the TOEIC test, so not much work is done.
 Almost like refactoring.
 - 2024/12/09: I switched to gin framework today, got the middlewares and route.
 - 2024/12/10: Finished the crud operations.
-Write basic flow tests.
-Tomorrow, there will be edge case tests and authentication tests.
+Write basic flow tests. ,
+- 2024/12/11: Don't feel like doing anything today.
+Learnt about docker and nginx, and may apply them later.
+Tomorrow, I will start building the web frontend.
+Hopefully I can cover the welcome page, login/signup page and the navigation bar on the main page.